hotwired-laravel/turbo-laravel/README.md

 This will also automatically hook into the model events, but instead of broadcasting new instances as `append` it will use `prepend`.

-Secondly, it will send all changes to this model's broadacsting channel.
+Secondly, it will send all changes to this model's broadacsting channel, except for when the model is created (since no one would be listening to its direct channel).
 In our case, we want to direct the broadcasts to the post linked to this model instead.
 We can achieve that by adding a `$broadcastsTo` property to the model, like so:

 ```php
 class Comment extends Model